Analysis | Why Italy’s Political Struggles Stoke Euro Worries: QuickTake

 5. Why didn’t formation of a government settle the worry?

 Five Star and the League enter their coalition government with plans that pose a challenge to EU fiscal rules.
-They include a guaranteed “citizen’s income” for the poor and scrapping pension reform that raised the retirement age.
-Paolo Savona, the euro-skeptic economist whose appointment as finance minister was vetoed by Mattarella, is in the cabinet after all, responsible for European affairs.
+Those include a guaranteed “citizen’s income” for the poor and scrapping pension reform that raised the retirement age.
+Paolo Savona, the euroskeptic economist whose appointment as finance minister was vetoed by Mattarella, is in the cabinet after all, responsible for European affairs.
 Polls showed the party formerly known as Northern League, once known for deriding residents of the country’s south as beggars, thieves and good-for-nothing rednecks, gained the most support from the months of bargaining, closing in on Five Star, the web-based anti-establishment movement founded in 2009 that won the biggest share of the vote in the March election.
+The new prime minister, Giuseppe Conte, said on June 5 that an exit from the euro is not part of the government program.

 6. Why the comparisons with Greece?